mongodb-university/mflix-ui/README.md

 # M220 MFlix UI Front-End

-Hi there,
+Hi there!

 In this repository you can find the [MongoDB University Developer Courses](https://university.mongodb.com/) front-end application.

-The code is made available, so you can explore how MFlix application was created and how it is used throughout the M220 online courses.
+The code is made available so you can explore how the MFlix application was created and how it is used throughout the M220 online courses.

-All validation codes have been striped out of the source code  so you have the opportunity to the M220 learning experience in full!
+All validation codes have been striped out of the source code, so you have the opportunity the full M220 learning experience!

 The MFlix UI is a React Application that performs backend request via a backend exposed Rest API.
+It will proxy requests to `http://localhost:5000/` to interact with any of the M220 backends that are listening on that port.

 ## Local build